 - Accommodation was accessible, safe, homely and suitable for people's needs.
-Communal space in both buildings comprised of a lounge and dining room located on the ground floor.
-Lighting in communal rooms was domestic in character, sufficiently bright and positioned to facilitate reading and other activities. - Bathing and toilet facilities were available and accessible to meet people's needs and enable them to maintain their privacy and dignity. - •The service had Wi-Fi (wireless connectivity) fitted allowing people with computers, smartphones, or other devices to connect to the internet or communicate with family and friends.
+Communal lounges and dining rooms were located on all floors.
+Lighting in communal rooms was domestic in character, sufficiently bright and positioned to facilitate reading and other activities. - The environment offered a range of dementia-friendly features including reminiscence in the form of eraspecific pictures.
+These often have a powerful connection with people living with dementia.
+Signs to assist people living with dementia were in place to help them find their way around the home safely. - Bathing and toilet facilities were available and accessible to meet people's needs and enable them to maintain their privacy and dignity. - •The service had Wi-Fi (wireless connectivity) fitted allowing people with computers, smartphones, or other devices to connect to the internet or communicate with family and friends